CareEvolution/CE-API-Demo-Android/README.md

 <string name="FHIR_serverBase">https://{your-domain-name}/{path-to-STU3-endpoint}</string>
 ```

-NOTE: Before commiting any changes to your fork, you should run the following command to have git ignore your local changes:
+NOTE: If you're using GitHub to fork this project, you should run the following command before committing any changes to your fork.
+This will make git ignore your local changes:

 ```
 $ git update-index --skip-worktree app/src/main/res/values/config.xml